Gaotrees/caffe-doc/Model Zoo.md

 #### Note
 The models are currently supported by the `dev` branch, but are not yet compatible with `master`.
 An example of how to use the models can be found in matlab/caffe/matcaffe_demo_vgg.m

+### Models used by the VGG team in ILSVRC-2014

+The models are the improved versions of the models used by the VGG team in the ILSVRC-2014 competition.
+The details can be found in the following [arXiv paper](http://arxiv.org/pdf/1409.1556):

+    Very Deep Convolutional Networks for Large-Scale Image Recognition
+    K. Simonyan, A. Zisserman
+    arXiv:1409.1556

+Please cite the paper if you use the models.

+In the paper, the models are denoted as configurations `D` and `E`, trained with scale jittering.

+Models:
+ * [16-layer](https://gist.github.com/ksimonyan/211839e770f7b538e2d8#file-readme-md): 7.5% top-5 error on ILSVRC-2012-val, 7.4% top-5 error on ILSVRC-2012-test
+ * [19-layer](https://gist.github.com/ksimonyan/3785162f95cd2d5fee77#file-readme-md): 7.5% top-5 error on ILSVRC-2012-val, 7.3% top-5 error on ILSVRC-2012-test

+#### Note
+The models are not currently supported by the `dev` branch, as they require input image centering by mean pixel subtraction (currently implemented in [PR 1070](https://github.com/BVLC/caffe/pull/1070)).
+An example of how to use the models can be found in matlab/caffe/matcaffe_demo_vgg_mean_pix.m